zincio/apidocs/source/includes/_orders.md

 Since different items will have different shipping options, you can use a product's [seller selection criteria](#seller-selection-criteria) to specify `handling_days_max`.
 This will filter the list of potential offers down to those that will arrive within a certain number of days.
 The Zinc API will then select the cheapest offer that matched all of your seller selection criteria to make a purchase.
 For example, if you specified `"handling_days_max": 6`, then any offer whose latest delivery date is greater than 6 days from now would be excluded from your buying selection.
 Thus, if two sellers are offering the same product, but one has a guaranteed delivery date 10 days away and the other seller has a guaranteed delivery date 5 days away, the second seller's offer would be selected.

 You may also use the [shipping parameter](#shipping-object) on an order to select a shipping option once a product has been selected.
 Instead of filtering by the different offers, like the seller selection criteria, the `shipping` parameter will choose the shipping speed on the selected offer.
 For example, if you set `"max_days": 5` on the `shipping` parameter, the Zinc API would attempt to select the cheapest shipping method that took less than 5 days.
 Thus, if there was a shipping method that took 3 days and cost $10 and another shipping method that took 7 days but cost $2, the first shipping option would be selected.

+## Order bundling

+The bundling feature groups orders together before placing them.
+This is often advantageous on retailers where larger orders are given free shipping.
+To use bundling, you only need to specify `bundled: true` when placing an order request.
+Bundling currently only works on the following retailers: `amazon`, `amazon_uk`.

+The bundling feature allows you to take advantage of free shipping over $50 (on Amazon) without having to change your Zinc integration.
+Bundling will take the shipping addresses, products, and quantities from separate orders and will group them together into a single order, making sure that each product is routed correctly.
+The order requests and responses remain exactly the same.
+The only difference is when the order is placed.
+The order bundling feature will wait for enough orders in the queue before launching a bundled order.
+The exact dynamics are as follows:

+1. The order bundler will wait until $55 in products have been purchased.
+As soon as more than $55 of products have been queued with `bundled: true`, the bundler will launch a new order.
+2. If the order bundler has waited for longer than 6 hours and has not yet obtained $55 in products, it will launch an order with whatever products are currently in the queue.

+Note that the order bundler will not group together two orders which have the same product ids.